Experts Guide

 -

-Shevenell's research focuses on climate change, climate history, ocean temperature, ice sheet instability, marine microfossils and sea level rise history.
+Shevenell is a geological oceanographer whose research focuses on climate history, ocean temperature, ice sheet instability, sediment cores and sea level rise history.

 Area(s) of Expertise